 Over the years, callers inquiring about MDS (Minimum Data Set) completion and MDS training have mentioned unusually similar, untrue MDS-related processes.
-Though the internet can provide some answers about what an MDS is about or what an MDS Nurse does, some sites are not be providing accurate information.
+Though the internet can provide some answers about what an MDS is about or what an MDS Nurse does, some sites are providing inaccurate information.

 When a website touts themselves as "a leading global, diversified media, information and services company", many readers will automatically believe every statement they print online.
 But what if multiple articles and information are false?